Josh-XT/AGiXT/docs/1-Getting started/Quick Start.md

 - `GITHUB_TOKEN` is your GitHub personal access token, this is only required if using your own AGiXT hub to pull your repository data.

 ### Running AGiXT
-Once you have edited the `.env.example` file, save it and run the following command to start AGiXT:
+Once you have edited the `.env.example` file, save it as `.env` and run the following command to start AGiXT:
 ```
 docker-compose up -d
 ```